openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 - Type of each argument corresponding to the rest parameter without the spread operator (:ref:`Spread Expression`) must be compatible with the element type of the array rest type parameter.
-If the rest parameter is a tuple then the number of arguments must be equal to the number of tuple elements and argument types must be compatible with the appropriate tuple types;
+If the rest parameter is a tuple, then the number of arguments must be equal to the number of tuple elements, and argument types must be compatible with the appropriate tuple types;

-- If a single argument corresponding to the rest parameter has the spread operator (:ref:`Spread Expression`), then the *expression* that follows the operator must refer to
+- If a single argument corresponding to the rest parameter has the spread operator (:ref:`Spread Expression`), then the *expression* that follows the operator must refer to one of the following:

-    - an array of a type compatible with the type of the array rest parameter;
+    - An array of a type compatible with the type of the array rest parameter;
       or
-    - a tuple of types compatible with the proper types of the tuple rest parameter.
+    - A tuple of types compatible with the proper types of the tuple rest parameter.

 .. index::